jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 ```

 !!! note
     These rules are not permanent.
-So if you restart the machine you should apply them again.
+So, if you restart the machine you should apply them again.

 **Check the Tailscale Connection**